“Digital education on the Hello Hubs is our way of working towards reaching that goal.”

 WHO WE ARE

-We don’t take "too idealistic, not possible, too hard" very easily.
-We are determined, tireless, and prepared to work outside the box in our endeavour to solve the education deficit and give communities a voice.
+We don’t pay much attention to “too idealistic, not possible, too difficult”.
+We are determined, tireless, and prepared to think outside the box in our endeavour to tackle the education deficit and give communities the tools to educate themselves and share their voice.

 HOW IT WORKS

-There are many ways to get involved.
-From becoming a design partner, or building a Hello Hub of your own, to donating or organising a fundraising event.
-We thank you for your support and would love to talk to you about your ideas.
+There are many ways to get involved and support our vision of education for all.
+From becoming a partner or building a Hello Hub on your own, to donating or organising a fundraising event.
+Thank you for your support.
+We would love to talk to you about your ideas.